metalbear-co/mirrord.dev/content/docs/using-mirrord/intellij-plugin/index.md

 ## Selecting session target

-mirrord's target can be specified in two ways: with the target selection dialog or with the mirrord config.
+mirrord's target can be specified in two ways:

+1. with the target selection dialog
-If the mirrord config does not specify the target, you will be prompted with the dialog each time you start a new session.
+    - The dialog will only appear if the mirrord config does not specify the target.

-The dialog will only show targets in the namespace specified in the mirrord config.
+    - The dialog will only show targets in the namespace specified in the mirrord config ([`.target.namespace`](/docs/reference/configuration/#target-namespace)).
     If the namespace is not specified, your Kubernetes user's default namespace will be used.

+2. in the mirrord config's [target section](/docs/reference/configuration/#root-target)

 ## Using the mirrord config